-In the People's Assembly, 444 members are elected and ten are appointed by the President; 176 members of the Shura Council are elected and 88 are appointed.
-One half of the elected members of the People's Assembly and the Shura Council must be farmers and laborers (Art.
-87 and Art.
-196 of the Constitution).
-People's Assembly members are elected for five-year terms, and Shura Council members for six-year terms (one-half the Council members are elected every three years).
-The ruling National Democratic Party (NDP) won 388 seats in the October-November 2000 People's Assembly elections, independents won 37 seats (17 of whom were Muslim Brotherhood supporters), the Wafd Party won 7, Tagammu ("Rally") won 6, the Nasserites won 3, and al-Ahrar won one seat.
+Assembly members are elected for five-year terms, and Shura Council members for six-year terms (one-half the Council members are elected every three years).
+Currently, the ruling National Democratic Party (NDP) controls 324 seats in parliament, Muslim Brotherhood-affiliated members hold 88 seats, and the remaining seats are held by a mix of independents and secular opposition parties.
 NDP members won 74 of the 88 seats contested in the May/June 2001 Shura Council election, with independents winning the other 14 seats.
-Religious parties, such as the Muslim Brotherhood, are banned.
+Religious parties, such as the Muslim Brotherhood, are officially banned.